SophT-Team/SophT/README.md

 # SophT
-Scalable One-stop Platform for Hydroelastic Things (SOPHT).
+Scalable One-stop Platform for Hydroelastic Things (SOPHT) Simulator.

 This respository corresponds to the development of flow-structure interaction simulator (2D and 3D), using `sopht-backend` and `pyelastica`.